alvs210/Alveena.github.io/README.md

 install random

 ```
-## Roadmap

-Details on how this project came to be :)

 ## Data Pre-Processing

 I downloaded [this](https://commons.datacite.org/doi.org/10.17632/n9vbc8g9cx.1) poetry dataset with various poems organized based on the 'Navarasa' emotion classification system, which consists of nine primary emotions such as Love, Sad, Anger, Hate, Fear, Surprise, Courage, Joy, and Peace.
+I continued to add more emotions as I interacted with EDGAR.

 I first cleaned the data through the simple and basic CleanData.py, which got rid of NaN values, removed the first row that is a header, and then separated the poems and their emotions into two columns, one for poems one for emotions.